 - Microsoft Word.
 I don’t love Word, but the editorial world revolves around it.
 I spend 80% of my working day in Word.

 - Ulysses.
-The gold standard in Markdown text editors is now subscription-only, to my regret, but it’s an indispensable part of my workflow.
-I use it for both long-form writing and notes.
+The gold standard in Markdown editors is now subscription-only, to my regret, but it’s an indispensable part of my workflow.
+I use it for long-form writing.

 - WordPress.
 The web runs on it… including this website and other sites I help edit.